“Dear Visa Geeza. Can I extend the 3 years needed to keep my Right of Abode?”

 This means that unless and until as a permanent resident in Hong Kong, the foreign national permanent resident of Hong Kong you have been physically present in Hong Kong on at least one occasion any three year given period, you will be by operation of law automatically downgraded to the Right to Land in the event that you are unable to get back here for the one in three year criteria.

-So what does that mean in real terms?
+So what does loss of Right of Abode after 3 years mean in real terms?

 Well, actually, the Right to Land downgrade that occurs, while sits, you know, disappointing in order to say something positive about that bottom line is that the rights that accompany the right time, that’s the right to work, the right to respond to family members who are dependent loses the right to sponsor, elderly parents who depend on these as some of the other rights that accrue with the Right of Abode are not lost.
 You do not have the right not to be deported, but you can’t be removed from Hong Kong.